AchilleasTsiamoulis1/Iran-Transactions-Analysis/README.md

 Next, I went to the “date” column.
 Things get a little more complicated there.
 I couldn't easily filter it, since I wanted to keep both the date and the time.
 The easy part is that it consists only of the days of September 2025.
 I created a new column and copied the data from the previous one into it.
 I converted this new column to the “Time” format on the Home tab and the old column to "Short Date".
 That way, I separated the date from the time and kept both pieces of data intact.

+Moving on to the next columns (card_type, city), a series of replacements follows, as the data here was quite messy.
+Using the Filter in the Data Tab, you can easily identify all the different values contained in the column.
+So, for example, I replaced TEHRAN, tehr@n, ThRan, and other such instances with Tehran.
+In addition, I deleted the rows containing “nan” values that were left at the end.
+In the next column, I made the same changes.
+That is, data such as “vsa,” “MastCard,” “Master-Card,” etc., were changed to “Visa” and “Master Card,” respectively.